 If you thought finding the right mattress isn't rocket science, think again!
-However, here this Purple mattress has it down to a "T".
+However, here this Purple Plus mattress has it down to a "T".
 This specific option is designed from a proprietary Hyper-Elastic Polymer which was developed by two brothers — one of whom is a rocket scientist — with years of testing to back it up.
-It has since come to be referred to, as "The Purple Grid," a responsive, two-inch layer (in the case of the original Purple) with temperature neutral properties and soft, conditioning comfort.
+It has since come to be referred to, as "The Purple Grid," a responsive, two-inch layer (in the case of the Purple Plus) with temperature neutral properties and soft, conditioning comfort.

 What is the Purple mattress like to sleep on?

 The Plus version features an additional two-inch layer of premium foam that provides better cushioning, response, and breathability for enhanced comfort and dynamic support.
 Re: it's plush, but soft where you want it, and firm where you need it.
 The famous grid construction of this mattress is designed to support your body as you move as you sleep, no matter what position you end up in.
 It is responsive and molds to your body while also offering an excellent level of support.
 It's built to accommodate all types of sleeping styles, though we think side and back sleepers will find the most comfort.